cast-org/figuration/docs/migration.md

 - Images now need to be wrapped with `.card-img` to keep aspect ratio and scaling in check due to flexbox.

 ### List Group
-- The List Group has been dropped and replaced with a new [List component]({{ site.baseurl }}/components/lists/) with a large amount of overlap in layout with the included modifier classes.
+- The List Group is no longer a stand-alone component, and is now modifier within the new [List component]({{ site.baseurl }}/components/lists/).

+### Lists
+- A new component that allows for greater styling options for lists, or pseudo-lists using `<div>`s.

 ## Utilities